 «Behold, thou art made whole: sin no more, lest a worse thing come unto thee» (Joh.5,14)

 Jesus knows we don’t need mistakes and sins to learn what is good.
-That whatever good knowledge we get from
+That whatever good knowledge we get from the bad experience is not needed for us to be who we need to be.

 Was Jesus a better person because He had sinned first?
 Was He good because He had done bad things first?
 Did He have to be a disobedient son to learn the importance of obedience?
 Did he have to commit adultery to understand a woman’s worth?
 No, Jesus never sinned.
 He never committed one single sin or did any mistakes as He was wandering with the Spirit while He was here as a man.
 And yet, even though He never did evil, He was the best person that ever lived on this planet.
 The most righteous, the most charitable, the most kind-hearted, the most insightful, the most precious and sympathetic of us all, even the most influential who would leave the biggest impact in the ages to come all over the world, yet He didn’t get there by harming others and «making His mistakes».
 He got there by walking with God daily.

 All the things you thought you learned from doing wrong, you could have learned just walking with God.
 And then your knowledge would have been better and without corruption, without regrets.
 And fewer people would have been hurt.
 You would have been a better person than who you are today.
-And you will be a better person in the future by choosing the good path.
+And you will be a better person in the future by choosing a good path.

 God doesn’t need evil to do good.
 Neither do we.
 The pain and suffering in the world are caused by selfishness and the need for self-elevation.
 The need for self-gratification is the foundation for most sins.
 God wanted to spare the human race for all the suffering.
 Just like you would your child.
-He told Adam and Eve to not eat of the Tree of Knowledge of
+He told Adam and Eve to not eat of the Tree of Knowledge of Good and Evil.
+The good knowledge that comes with evil, was knowledge we didn’t really need to be whole.
+And the hurt and the pain to come with it, God wanted to spare us from.

 «Blessed is he whose transgression is forgiven, whose sin is covered.
 Blessed is the man unto whom the LORD imputeth not iniquity, and in whose spirit there is no guile.» (Psa 32:1-2)